caspergrl/GT-UX-UI-Dec2022-June2023/01-week/01-lesson.md

 - PillPack is an online pharmacy that began as a startup-in-residence at IDEO Cambridge.
 Working with designers and using a human-centered approach, PillPack refined its brand vision, strategy, and identity across channels.
 Encourage students to read the [case study](https://www.ideo.com/case-study/this-startup-revolutionized-an-industry-through-design) describing how PillPack did it.
 By all accounts, the initiative was successful. *Time magazine* named PillPack one of the best inventions of 2014, and Amazon bought PillPack for $1 billion in 2018.

-**information_source: TAs please Slack out** the links into the #resources channel for students to read at home:
+**:information_source: TAs please Slack out** the links into the #resources channel for students to read at home:

   - [https://www.ideo.com/case-study/this-startup-revolutionized-an-industry-through-design](https://www.ideo.com/case-study/this-startup-revolutionized-an-industry-through-design)